 Why do I need an appointment to get my medications refilled?

 All medications have potential side effects that will require periodic monitoring.
 Also, as your body changes with time, your dosage of medication may need to be adjusted.
 You may need to be seen in the office several times a year to monitor your prescription, depending on your medical condition.
 It is important that you make your follow-up appointments BEFORE your medication runs out.

 Ask your doctor if your medication has a generic equivalent.
 You can also check the drug's website to see if they offer patient assistance.
-Pharmaceutical companies only supply a limited amount of drug samples, so it is important that you make alternative arrangements for your medications.
+Pharmaceutical companies only supply a limited amount of drug samples, so you must make alternative arrangements for your medications.

 We do not treat infections over the phone.
-Routine symptoms need assessed by a physician as they could be a warning sign of a more serious problem.
+Routine symptoms need to be assessed by a physician as they could be a warning sign of a more serious problem.

 Why do I need to return for follow-up appointments for my chronic illness?